danielmdesigns/sass/README.md

 5. ```mkdir folderName``` - Creates a new Directory or Folder
 6. ```touch file-name.html``` - Creates a new file
 7. ```python -m SimpleHTTPServer``` - Will run a local server

+Step 5 —

+Set up a localSever environment.
+This is helpful to avoid browser caching issues which are a pain in the ass...

+1. ```(cmd+t)``` to open a new tab in the terminal (this is so that your sass compiler does not get interupted.)
+2. navigate to the location/file/directory of the project that you're going to be working on.
+Esentially, whatever folder that contains the index.html you'll be wanting to view
+3. enter ```python -m SimpleHTTPServer``` to get a server running
+4. in the browser, view the ```index.html``` by typing ```localhost:8000``` into the browser
+5. If another site in development is already being used by ```localhost:8000``` just add an alternitve port like ```python -m SimpleHTTPServer 7800```
+6. Then access it just like you would in Step 3